flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 A framework is a set of libraries that:

-* Manages the complexity of coordinating the _resources_ needed to write an application
+* Manages the complexity of coordinating the _resources_ needed to write an application...
-* By providing _abstractions_ for those resources
+* by providing _abstractions_ for those resources...
-* And _systems for communicating_ between those resources
+* and _systems for communicating_ between those resources...
-* Within an _environment_
+* within an _environment_...
-* So that programmers can focus on writing the business logic that's specific to their product
+* so that programmers can focus on writing the business logic that's specific to their product

-I'll elaborate on each of these points by exploring them in relation to Rails and to the ultimate framework: the operating system.
-Briefly: an operating system provides virtual abstractions for hardware resources so that programmers don't have to focus on the details of, say, pushing bytes onto some particular disk or managing CPU scheduling.
+I'll elaborate on each of these points using examples from [Rails](https://rubyonrails.org/) and from the ultimate framework: the _operating system_.

+You might wonder, how is an OS a framework?
+When you look at the list of framework responsibilities, you'll notice that the OS handles all of them, and it handles them exceedingly well.
+Briefly: an OS provides virtual abstractions for hardware resources so that programmers don't have to focus on the details of, say, pushing bytes onto some particular disk or managing CPU scheduling.
 It also provides the conventions of a hierarchical filesystem with an addressing system consisting of names separated by forward slashes, and these conventions provide one way for resources to communicate with each other (Process A can write to `/foo/bar` while Process B reads from it) - if every programmer came up with her own bespoke addressing system, it would be a disaster.
 The OS handles this for us so we can focus on application-specific tasks.

+Because operating system are such successful frameworks we'll look at a few of their features in some detail so that we can get a better understanding of what good framework design looks like.

 ### Coordinating Resources